Diamond Cut – Basics

 Whether near a window or on a covered porch (not under direct sunlight), stand with daylight at your back so the diamonds are illuminated by natural outdoor lighting.
 Go through the same comparative exercises listed above.
 If it’s a cloudy day you can expect to see more brightness than fire.
 If it’s a sunny day the colored flashes should be vivid.

 Diamonds and The Sun

 The sun is an incredibly bright light source but causes diamonds to look dark for two reasons.
 First, that diamond is ‘looking’ for light sources from horizon to horizon (180 degrees) but the environment has only one light source which occupies just 1/2 of a degree of sky.
 Second, bright sunlight causes the pupils of your eyes to constrict, or get smaller.
-So, while you see the (very) vivid sparkles that single (very) bright source creates, the constriction of your pupils makes the surrounding areas effectively dark.
-If you walked into a jewelry store and killed all of the lights except one you’d get the same result, only the diamond would be even more dark, since no jeweler’s spotlight rivals the sun in intensity.
+So, while you see the (very) vivid sparkles that a single (very) bright source creates, the constriction of your pupils makes the surrounding areas effectively dark.
+If you walked into a jewelry store and killed all of the lights except the one you’d get the same result, only the diamond would be even darker, since no jeweler’s spotlight rivals the sun in intensity.

 Learn why you see more colored flashes when your pupils constrict on our Diamond Fire and Dispersion page.

 If you don’t have specific classroom or office-style lighting you can diffuse overhead lights with a pillowcase or sheet.
 There should be no spotlights or direct lighting of any kind in this environment.
 These conditions resemble the diffused northern daylight of a diamond bourse.
 Much like a cloudy day, you will see little or no fire here.
 Go through all of the same comparisons, this time focusing on how bright the comparative diamonds remain, and how symmetrical the contest patterns are.

 Stop 4: Low Lighting